-5.3: The client's sole remedy in the event of a representation in Clause 5.1 being breached, at our option, is replacement of the defective Deliverables or refund of the licence fee paid for the Deliverables.
+5.3: The client's sole remedy in the event of Clause 5.1 being breached, at our option, is replacement of the defective Deliverables or refund of the licence fee paid for the Deliverables.

 6.1: You acknowledge that we do not transfer any ownership rights of the Deliverables, and you acknowledge that we reserve the rights not expressly granted.